Course Availability: Full Time

 - Techniques that help people to build their capacity for ‘Uprightness’ and develop personal and systemic resilience.

-The course, led by Barbara Schiller, will be facilitated by an interdisciplinary team: with Myrtha Faltin, Christoph Bednarik, Rita Eckart, Birgit-Marie Stoewer from stART international; Maria Zemp from Medica Mondiale; Marah Evans and Dr Farah Hussain from Emerson College with guest contributors.
+The course, led by Barbara Schiller, will be facilitated by an interdisciplinary team: with Myrtha Faltin, Christoph Bednarik, Rita Eckart, Birgit-Marie Stoewer from stART international; Maria Zemp from Medica Mondiale; Marah Evans (counsellor/psychotherapist, art therapist and supervisor) and Dr Farah Hussain from Emerson College with guest contributors.

 All modules will be combinations of lectures, sharing, discussion groups, artistic exercises, learning practical, creative tools and strengthening one’s own inner balance.